guardian/cql/README.md

 Logical OR and AND come high up the grammar – see the Lox grammar for an example.

 Is typeahead a language feature?
 We could implement cheaply by matching `+\w` or `:\w` on client.
 But hey, be nice to do this in the language.
 One way: add `+` and `:` tokens, and consider them part of the grammar (parser), but consider their presence invalid (interpreter).
 If the cursor is at a `+` or `:` token, or a key or value token, open the relevant typeahead.
 Value typeahead will need to backtrack to figure out correct key.

+Does this have to be baked into the client?
+Much nicer to centralise language server features, as the component will proliferate everywhere and updating the estate will be a colossal pain.
+But: must contend with latency and availability problems 🤔